Six Flags New England: Park entertainment

 During the park's branding as a Six Flags in 2000, the Looney Tunes characters were added to the park.
 The line-up of Looney Tunes characters includes: Bugs Bunny, Daffy Duck, Tweety Bird, Sylvester, Foghorn Leghorn, Porky Pig, Petunia Pig, Pepé Le Pew, Roadrunner, Wile E. Coyote, Marvin the Martian, Taz, Granny, Lola Bunny, Elmer Fudd, Speedy Gonzales, Yosemite Sam and Gossamer.

 In 2006, the park underwent a massive expansion in the entertainment department when Mark Shapiro took control of Six Flags.
 With this expansion, Six Flags New England has added Justice League characters, along with the Hall of Justice.
 In 2007, enemies of the Justice League known as the Legion of Doom came to Six Flags.
 This addition brought the following characters to the park: Batman, Robin, Aquaman, Wonder Woman, Hawkgirl, Green Lantern, The Flash, The Joker, The Riddler, Sinestro, Cheetah, Lex Luthor and Captain Cold.
 The Hall of Justice is located in the building where the Jokers Wild Card flat ride used to be, transforming it into a secret lair.
 Times are posted outside indicating when guests will be able to meet the characters and pose for pictures.
 However, the Hall of Justice building has recently become the home of Cyborg: Hyper Drive.

 The park also has some of the characters from Mystery Inc including Scooby-Doo, his best friend Shaggy Rogers and his nephew Scrappy-Doo.

 In the 2008 season, the Glow in the Park Parade was introduced.
 It was the unique brainchild of world-renowned creative director Gary Goddard and featured five custom-designed floats, 65 performers, and more than 35 support staff members and technicians.
 Each float was adorned with vibrant-multicolor lights that illuminate the park and surrounded the streets with custom-composed cirque-inspired music.
 The parade featured drummers, puppeteers, singers, dancers, and kinetic stilt walkers to create an unparalleled nighttime spectacular.
 The parade did not return in the 2009 season, but it did return in 2010.
 The parade never got to complete its full-season run in 2010.
 It was canceled in July after new management took over the Six Flags Corporate office.

+From 2001 to 2014, Six Flags New England hosted a series of outdoor summer concerts.
+Additionally, from 2006 to 2013, WKSS hosted their annual Kiss 95.7 Summer Kickoff Concert at the park, and from 2010 to 2013, WKCI-FM hosted KC 101's Ticket to Ride concert.

 Fright Fest

 During the month of October, the park gets transformed for its annual Halloween festival, Fright Fest.
-This transformation include the addition of Halloween decorations to several of its midway areas (making them Haunt Zones with roaming characters monsters), several shows and five premium haunted attractions: Nightmares, Terror Tales, The Aftermath: Zombies Revenge, Slasher Circus 3D and Midnight Mansion.
+This transformation includes the addition of Halloween decorations to several of its midway areas (making them Haunt Zones with roaming character monsters), several shows and five premium haunted attractions: Nightmares, Terror Tales, The Aftermath: Zombies Revenge, Slasher Circus 3D and Midnight Mansion.
 In early 2009, Six Flags New England received an award within the chain for the best Fright Fest of 2008.